SNB leaves policy vacuum after shock removal of franc cap

 The SNB cut another 0.5 percentage points from the interest rate on some cash deposits held by commercial banks at the central bank on Thursday to -0.75 percent after pushing it into negative territory in December.

+But Jordan was vague as to what the SNB's foreign exchange strategy now is: "We're not looking at a basket or index of currencies, but at the exchange rate situation as a whole," he told reporters.

-UBS strategist Geoffrey Yu said the interest rate move suggested that would be the SNB's main policy focus in the immediate future.
+UBS strategist Geoffrey Yu noted those comments with interest but said the interest rate move also suggested that would be the SNB's main policy focus in the immediate future.

 The opaque communication left investors questioning the credibility of the SNB, whose board members had previously stuck doggedly to their well-worn rhetoric on the cap.

-"This makes communication between the SNB and markets extremely difficult, especially when they do want to think about what the next stage of policy is going to be," he said.

-(Writing by Alice Baghdjian and Paul Carrel; Additional reporting by Oliver Hirt and Caroline Copley in Zurich, Eva Taylor in Frankfurt, Michael Shields in Vienna and Howard Schneider and Anna Yukhananov in Washington.
-Editing by Tim Ahmann and John Pickering)
+"This makes communication between the SNB and markets extremely difficult, especially when they do want to think about what the next stage of policy is going to be," he added.
+(Writing by Alice Baghdjian and Paul Carrel; Additional reporting by Oliver Hirt and Caroline Copley in Zurich, Eva Taylor in Frankfurt and Michael Shields in Vienna)